Hitanshuser50/StackFlow/README.md

 ### 🧱 Ecosystem Teams

 > “We used StakeFlow insights to improve our validator onboarding pipeline.
-It changed the game.” — *Solana Foundation Member*
+It changed the game.”

 - Spot network-wide stake anomalies
 - Detect unhealthy validator clusters